Fgazzelloni/ACTEX_2025/README.md

-# ACTEX Learning: Introduction to R and Basic Data Analysis
+# ACTEX Learning 2025: Introduction to R and Basic Data Analysis

-This is the material for the course.
+This is the material for 2025 R for Actuaries course.
 The course curriculum is published at:

 Please read the 00_helper.R file for further information.